realtimclemans/ITookAllMyMedsDotCom/README.md

 # ITookAllMyMedsDotCom
-An app for people court-ordered to take mediciations and those in clinic trials to video record them taking their perscribed meds and on time.
+I Took All My Meds is an app for people court ordered to take mediciations and those in clinical trials.
+These people will video record themselves taking their perscribed meds at the scheduled times.